all-ride/ride-lib-event/README.md

 The EventManager interface is the facade for the event system.
 You can add and remove event listeners and trigger events from here.

-The GenericEventManager has lazy load capabilities through EventLoader interface.
+The GenericEventManager has lazy load capabilities through the EventLoader interface.

 ## Code Sample